2018 Russian presidential election: Vladimir Zhirinovsky

 Vladimir Zhirinovsky announced his participation in the presidential elections on 28 October 2016 as the candidate for the Liberal Democratic Party.
 In the event of his election, Zhirinovsky promised to amend the Constitution of Russia and to radically change the policies of the country.
 In particular, Zhirinovsky promised to abolish the federal structure of Russia and to return to the Governorates, rename the post of "President of Russia" to the "Supreme Ruler of Russia" and to restore Russia's borders to the borders of the USSR as of 1985.

 In March 2017, Zhirinovsky promised to declare a general amnesty if elected president.

 Debates

 On 14 February 2018, the CEC set the schedule for the distribution of airtime for presidential candidates.
 Debates took place on five federal TV channels: Russia 1, Russia 24, Channel One, TV Center and PTR, as well as on three radio stations: Radio Rossii, Radio Mayak and Vesti FM.
 As in previous election campaigns, incumbent President Vladimir Putin refused to participate in the debates.

 Debates occurred from 26 February to 15 March.
 Vladimir Zhirinovsky was the only candidate to attend the first debate, with the other three candidates sending representatives.
-The second debate, which didn't actually involve any candidate-to-candidate discussion, was attended by six candidates and Boris Titov's representative.
+The second debate, which didn not involve any candidate-to-candidate discussion, was attended by six candidates and Boris Titov's representative.